djha-skin/flip7/README.md

 #### ⚡ Action Cards
 - **❄️ Freeze** - Forces a player to stay and bank their points
 - **🎲 Flip Three** - Forces a player to draw 3 cards in succession
-- **🆘 Second Chance** - Avoid busting once by discarding a duplicate
+- **🆘 Second Chance** - Automatically goes to the player who drew it (unless they already have one), allows avoiding a bust once by discarding a duplicate

 #### 🎯 Modifier Cards
 - **+2, +4, +6, +8, +10** - Add points to your number card total